xinwenfu/VChat_GMON_SEH/README.md

 Not all buffer overflows will be capable of overflowing the return address to modify the `eip` register in order to gain control of the flow of execution.
 So how do we account for this?
 When exploiting a Windows system we can use the [Structured Exception Handling](https://learn.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-170) (SEH) feature provided that allows for languages like C to have a common exception handling paradigm, the try-catch-finally block.

 ## SEH
 SEH is used to process possibly fatal exceptions, that is SEH is used to examine, and respond to some event raised by the program in the same scope, or some external but related scope.
 Exceptions could be a failure during a systemcall due to the resources being unavailable, some runtime error, or even simple arithmetic errors such as a divide by zero exception.
 The features provided by SEH on a Windows system allow us to create a chain of exception handlers that can process an exception before it reaches the default handler.
+This entire process is thread sepecific, so it is possible for multiple threads within the same process to have differnt SEH changes to handle those exceptions unique to each executing thread.
 We can define a basic set of handler by using the try-catch-finally block as shown below.

 ```
 int main()